mxjan/Systems_Genetics_of_Sleep_Regulation/Documentation/Documentation.md

 Genotypes in blue are GeneNetwork variant
 Discrepancy in BXD lines are display as red genotypes and writing into stderr Discrepancy are GeneNetwork genotypes surrounded by the other genotypes (B surrounded by D) in a window of 2Mb without any similar genotypes
+You can edit the script to see smaller region

 # Population